Exclusive: Actavis plans new merger approach for Allergan - sources

 There has been no formal engagement between the two companies yet, the sources said, asking not to be named because the matter is not public.

-Actavis’ new overture would come as Valeant and its partner William Ackman plan to boost their offer by about $15 per share, valuing Allergan at more than $190 per share, according to a separate person familiar with the matter.
+Separately, Valeant and its partner William Ackman are planning to boost their offer for Valeant by $15 per share to about $191 per share, the Wall Street Journal reported on Tuesday citing people familiar with the matter.

-Valeant had initially intended to announce a higher bid after reporting what it expects to be blow-out earnings on Oct.
-20, the person said, adding that the timing and amount of the bump could still change.

 Allergan, while fighting off Valeant’s advances, did not reach out to other alternative buyers and instead focused on identifying opportunities for revenue growth and cost cuts internally.
 But it is aware of competing interest from other drugmakers, particularly from Actavis, the sources said.